 route((ctx): MultipleUnreachable => ({a: 'hello'}));

-@mionkit/pure-functionsValidates that functions passed to pureServerFn() and registerPureFnFactory() are pure and do not use forbidden identifiers, closures, or side effects.
+@mionjs/pure-functionsValidates that functions passed to pureServerFn() and registerPureFnFactory() are pure and do not use forbidden identifiers, closures, or side effects.
 See the Pure Functions page for detailed documentation on purity rules and examples.

-import {BigNumFormat} from '@mionkit/type-formats/FormatsBigint';
+import {FormatBigInt} from '@mionjs/type-formats/BigintFormats';

-import {TypeFormat} from '@mionkit/run-types';
+import {TypeFormat} from '@mionjs/run-types';

 // ❌ WRONG: Type-only imports strip metadata, causing silent validation failures